AsianAfroWill/react-ts-starter/README.md

+# react-ts-starter

+This project is a project starter, with TypeScript, tslint, and Jest preconfigured.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts